hauptem/F5-SSL-Orchestrator-Tools/SSLO-Replay/USERGUIDE.md

 The target device needs:

-1. **TMOS licensed and provisioned** — LTM and APM at minimum
-2. **SSLO installed and General Settings configured** — run through the SSLO guided config at least once
+1. **SSLO installed and General Settings configured** — run through the SSLO guided config at least once
-3. **Certificates and keys installed** — match the names in the snapshot (check the dependencies section)
+2. **Certificates and keys installed** — match the names in the snapshot (check the dependencies section)
-4. **VLANs created** — the ingress and service-side VLANs referenced by topologies and services
+3. **VLANs created** — the ingress and service-side VLANs referenced by topologies and services
-5. **Network infrastructure** — self IPs, routes, anything the services need to reach inspection devices
+4. **Network infrastructure** — self IPs, routes, anything the services need to reach inspection devices

 The tool validates all of this before touching the blocks API.
 If something is missing, it tells you what and where it is referenced.

 ### Portable dependencies

 Datagroups, custom URL categories, monitors, profiles, cipher groups, and iRules are portable.
 If any are missing on the target, the tool offers to create them automatically from the stored config.
-This only works if the snapshot was taken with full dependency capture (snapshot format v1.0 or later).
+However this only works if the snapshot was taken with full dependency capture (snapshot format v1.0 or later).

 ### Replay modes

 **Full replay** deploys every object in the snapshot in dependency order.

 **Scoped replay** lets you pick a single topology.
-The tool resolves the dependency tree — the topology's SSL settings, security policy, service chains, and services — and replays only those objects.
+The tool resolves the dependency tree - the topology's SSL settings, security policy, service chains, and services — and replays only those objects.
 Other topologies in the snapshot are skipped.

 ### What happens during replay